mtumilowicz/scala3-dependent-types-polymorphic-functions-workshop/README.md

                     ```

 ## Curry-Howard isomorphism
-* proposition refers to a statement or assertion that can be either true or false
 * both logic and programming with functions are built around the notion of hypotheticals
     * proposition `𝐴→𝐵` says "if I had an 𝐴, I could prove 𝐵"
     * function of type `𝐴→𝐵` says "if I had a value of type 𝐴, I could compute a value of type 𝐵"